ComputerElite/BM/README.md

 # All Instructions are [here](https://github.com/ComputerElite/wiki/wiki/BM)

 ## Info
-Currently BMBF 2 is in the working.
+Currently a big BMBF update is in the working.
 As I can see from the test releases (those are only for testing and can make you factory reset your Quest so **Don't use them**) much changed.
-Since nothing is finalised yet I can't really start but I'll do my best to make BMBF Manager compatible with BMBF 2 as soon as possible (please note that BMBF manager might only work with Beat Saber first.
-Now you ask why?
-Well BMBF 2 will be able to mod any game which is made with ill2cpp in unity)
+Since nothing is finalised yet I can't really start but I'll do my best to make BMBF Manager compatible with this and all future BMBF releases as soon as possible.

 # Credits
 - [ComputerElite](https://github.com/ComputerElite) (They guy that made the program from ground up based on his other projects)